cocos/cocos-docs/en/getting-started/dashboard/index.md

 - **Community**: Used to post official information or events of Cocos Creator, including **Announcement**, **News** and **Update**.
 - **Learn**: Help, a static page with information and documentation for beginners.

-Let's take a look at these sub-pages in turn.

 ## Project